 But due to the CSR funding cut, silver plans in some areas now actually cost more than gold plans.
 As an example, here’s an illustration of relative premiums for Boise, Idaho in 2018.
-For people with income below 200 percent of the poverty level (about $24,120 for a single individual in 2018), it probably still makes sense to purchase a silver plan, as the out-of-pocket costs are much lower due to CSR, and premium subsidies will offset the higher premiums.
+For people with income below 200 percent of the poverty level (about $24,280 for a single individual in 2019; note that the prior year’s poverty level numbers are used for these calculations), it probably still makes sense to purchase a silver plan, as the out-of-pocket costs are much lower due to CSR, and premium subsidies will offset the higher premiums.
 But people with income above 200 percent of the poverty level might want to consider a gold plan instead of a silver plan, if the premiums are quite similar (CSR is available up to 250 percent of the poverty level, but its effects are much less significant once you exceed 200 percent of the poverty level).

 Because the cost of CSR is being added to silver plans again in 2019 (and the practice will be even more widespread than it was in 2018), there will continue to be gold plans that are less expensive than silver plans in some areas.
 Consumers will need to shop carefully and look at all of the available options before making a decision — don’t assume that pricing will follow the patterns we saw in prior years, when premiums generally rose consistently from one metal level to the next.